Five things the Netherlands does best

 People in the Netherlands like to eat good bread, and supermarkets are stocked with a variety of different types, fit for every need and every sandwich.
 If you’re headed out to a cafe for lunch and order a sandwich, you’re normally presented with a choice of bread options, and can pretty much be guaranteed that your order will be nice and big, very filling, and very satisfying.

 No plain slices of white bread to be found - those just make a sandwich.
 Instead, after living here for a while, you'll get very used to the good bread and hearty broodjes on offer.

 4. Openness and honesty

-The honesty of the Dutch can often come across as quite rude and brutal, especially if you’re not used it.
+The honesty of the Dutch can often come across as quite rude and brutal, especially if you’re not used to it.
 But generally, people in the Netherlands believe in honesty at all costs, even if that’s pointing out that you’ve put on a little weight when you’ve just gotten back from a holiday.
-This brutal honesty can be difficult to adjust to, but it isn’t meant badly, merely as a presumed statement of fact or an observation.
+This brutal honesty can be difficult to adjust to, but it isn’t meant badly.
+Iinstead, it's merely presumed to be a statement of fact or an observation.